 Here you can be updated about my upcoming book(s), speaking engagements and business consulting.
 My mission in life has been re-defined and I welcome you to visit often and stay updated on new projects, events and opportunities.
-Everyone deserves and should be happy...my mission is to help bring that realization to reality.
+Recruting, hiring, training and retaining people is hard, let us help you!
 Please check back with us often and also like us or friend us on Facebook and LinkedIn!

 Well as most of you know I have just completed, published, and launched my first book.
 And I have already started my second one.

 This blog post is about the writing, publishing, and marketing of my book, Pinstripe Suits to Prison Blues—or as my friend, Tony Gaskins, teaches “The Birthing of a Book.”
 Andy Andrews, another coach/motivator I listen to, stated that, “The only two things fun about writing a book is deciding to write it and then naming it.
 After that it turns into hard work.”
 I could not state this any better myself.
 In my case, it was also very emotional as I recalled the memory of those that helped make my career, many of whom are now deceased, as well as the remembering the demise of my career and my imprisonment, which holds a whole different set of memories and emotions.